emacsmirror/bible-gateway/README.md

     (insert "\n" (+doom-dashboard--center +doom-dashboard--width (votd-get-verse))))
   (add-hook! '+doom-dashboard-functions :append #'doom-dashboard-widget-votd))
 ```

+### Insert passage at point

+To insert a Bible passage in the current buffer, at point, invoke the
+`votd-get-passage`, enter the reference, e.g., John 3:16, or John
+3:15-15, or John 3, and hit `RET`.
+Set the user option `votd-include-ref` to `t` to include the reference, or to `nil` to exclude it.

 And that's it!
 God bless you!
 Have a great day! :-)